-Employees can contribute up to 60% of their eligible earnings (salary, sales incentives and actual incentive payments), up to the maximum contribution set by the IRS (for 2015, US\$18,000 plus an additional US\$6,000 for participants age 50 and older).
+Employees can contribute up to 60% of their eligible earnings (salary, sales incentives and actual incentive payments), up to the maximum contribution set by the IRS (for 2016, US\$18,000 plus an additional US\$6,000 for participants age 50 and older).
 A participant can make contributions on a pre-tax or after-tax basis.
-We match 50% of the employee's contribution, up to 6% of eligible earnings (maximum of US\$7,950 in matching contributions for 2015).
+We match 50% of the employee's contribution, up to 6% of eligible earnings (maximum of US\$7,950 in matching contributions for 2016).
+Participants will receive the value of their vested accumulated contributions and associated investment return upon termination or retirement